-The French V course includes individual, partner and group activities.
-Students will record themselves doing descriptions of picture sequences and stories and Cultural Comparison presentational speaking; do video/movie projects; and discuss movies and debate different topics in class.
-Students are also encouraged to sing songs, and learn and recite fables and poems.
+This advanced course includes individual, partner and group activities.
+Students will record themselves having conversations, describing picture sequences and stories and cultural comparison presentational speaking.
+They will do video/movie projects; and discuss movies and debate different topics in class.
+Students are also encouraged to sing songs, and memorize and recite fables and poems.
+There is a transitional period from September until November 1 where students may practice speaking exclusively in French, while only hearing French.
+After November 1, their grade will be negatively affected if they speak any English during class.
+The promotion of an immersion setting will enhance their speaking skills.